Skip to content

 Attached assets

 Assets allow you to prototype the interactive experience with rich audiovisual feedback.
+By attaching images, audio, and video assets to your flowchart's elements, they appear in Play Mode, when each element loads.

 Screenshot of Arcweave's UI demonstrating an element with an image asset attached as its cover.